andymcmillan/andymcmillan/map.md

 Earlier this year, during a tour of the City of Portland Archives as part of Oregon Archives Month, I came across a beautiful, rarely exhibited map of the Portland, produced by the American Map and Reproducing Company in 1912.

+The map was produced shortly after the merging of East Portland, Albina and Portland in 1891, but before the street name standardization project of the early 1930’s — giving a unique snapshot of the city’s landscape during a period of great change.

 The City of Portland Archives have been kind enough to furnish me with a high resolution scan of the original map, which I’m reproducing as a high quality, archive quality giclée print.

 <img src='http://d.pr/i/1erTB/5um8BEqq+'>

-The map was produced shortly after the merging of East Portland, Albina and Portland in 1891, but before the street name standardization project of the early 1930’s — giving a unique snapshot of the city’s landscape during a period of great change.

 The map is 28”x40” 8-color, 1200 dpi giclée print, on 205gsm 100% cotton rag fine-art paper, printed by ColorHaus in SE Portland.

 I’m offering this initially as a limited run for friends.
-As such, the prints are available at cost, at $50.
-That leaves no room for shipping, so local collection only, please.
+As such, the prints are available at cost, for $50.
+Local collection preferred, please.

 <form action="/charge" method="POST">
   <script